Eve’s Punishment in Genesis 3

 Genesis 3:16 (NLT) Then he said to the woman, “I will sharpen the pain of your pregnancy, and in pain you will give birth.
 And you will desire to control your husband, but he will rule over you.”

-When looking at the Hebrew lexicon for this passage one can see that the word for pain (NLT) or sorrow (KJV) is itstsabon (עִצָּבוֹן).
+When looking at the Hebrew lexicon for this passage, one can see that the word for pain (NLT) or sorrow (KJV) is “itstsabon” (עִצָּבוֹן).
 It means grief, pain, or toil.
-The word itstsabon is actually used in Gen 3:17 and is translated as toil or struggle in reference to Adam’s toil over the cursed ground.
+The word “itstsabon” is used in Gen 3:17 and is translated as “toil” or “struggle,” referring to Adam’s toil over the cursed ground.

 Genesis 3:17 (KJV) And unto Adam he said, Because thou hast hearkened unto the voice of thy wife, and hast eaten of the tree, of which I commanded thee, saying, Thou shalt not eat of it: cursed is the ground for thy sake; in sorrow shalt thou eat of it all the days of thy life;